hack4impact-uiuc/takehome-fa19/README.md

 Define the endpoint:

 ```
-GET /shows/<id>
+GET /contacts/<id>
 ```

-This should retrieve a single show that has the `id` provided from the request.
-For example, `GET /shows/1` would return:
+This should retrieve a single contact that has the `id` provided from the request.
+For example, `GET /contacts/1` would return:

 ```
 {
   "code": 200,
   "message": "",
   "result": {
+      "hobby": "dirty-ing",
       "id": 1,
-    "name": "Game of Thrones",
+      "name": "Angad",
-    "episodes_seen": 0
+      "nickname": "greg"
   },
   "success": true
 }